AztecProtocol/aztec-v1/packages/documentation/styleguide/categories/WebSDK/sdkOverview.md

 The docs make use of a test ERC20 token Dai, which has mintable priviledges.
 The token is deployed to the following address `0xA166dDEC05b04E1e0De4b2268d3243018f9990B3`.
 Each example lets the user request Test Eth or Test Dai if they run out.

 Please visit the AZTEC website for more information `(https://www.aztecprotocol.com)` and reach out to us with any questions through our Discord server!

+## SDK vs aztec.js
+The SDK is built as a wrapper and layer of abstraction on-top of the low level AZTEC npm package `aztec.js`.
+It's purpose is to abstract away many of the complexities traditionally involved in using AZTEC zero-knowledge proofs via `aztec.js`.
+AZTEC's UTXO model, viewing key management and explicit proof construction have all been abstracted away from dapp builders.